-It is our policy that only the Spokespersons speak to any media (including print, broadcast and electronic media) concerning the Company or any of its business activities.
+It is our policy that only the Spokespersons speak to any media (including print, broadcast and electronic media) concerning the Trust or any of its business activities.
 On occasion, it may be appropriate for other individuals to speak with the media; however, prior approval must be obtained from the Disclosure Committee.

 All media releases must receive approval of the Disclosure Committee prior to their issuance.
-This requirement applies to all releases, whether issued corporately, by a subsidiary of the Company or on behalf of an individual property.
+This requirement applies to all releases, whether issued corporately or by a subsidiary of the Trust.
 The approval must include a review of the final text of the release and the list of contacts to whom the release will be issued.

-The media may contact our offices or sites for various types of information relating to Dream and its business.
-Employees approached by the media should direct all calls to the Spokespersons.
+The media may contact our offices or sites for various types of information relating to the Trust and its business.
+Representatives approached by the media should direct all calls to the Spokespersons.

-If the media contacts an employee by any means (including phone, personal visit, or e-mail) with a request for information, they should do the following:
+If the media contacts a Representative by any means (including phone, personal visit, or e-mail) with a request for information, they should do the following:

-- Inquire as to the information that is being requested; - Inquire as to the purpose of the information request; - Inquire when the story is expected to be published or run on the radio or television: - Inquire what their deadline is for a response from the Company; - Ask for all contact information; and - Notify the Disclosure Committee immediately.
+- Inquire as to the information that is being requested; - Inquire as to the purpose of the information request; - Inquire when the story is expected to be published or run on the radio or television; - Inquire what their deadline is for a response from the Trust; - Ask for all contact information; and - Notify the Disclosure Committee immediately.